zdadams1/AnySpeak/README.md

   - Easily speak to anyone in 50 languages
   - Input your language, select their language, and hit CHAT.
   - Detects input voice language then speaks in the other language while saving each line in both languages in text-message style.
 Currently limited to 5 second voice inputs.
   - Your OpenAi API key is saved locally to your phone, but not anywhere else.
-If your device gets compromised, be sure to disable your api key in OpenAi, and generate a new one in case the perpetrator stole your key.
+If your device gets compromised for some non-related reason, be sure to disable your api key in OpenAi, and generate a new one in case the perpetrator stole your key.

 Pending approval on Google Play, ETA around 7/1/2023, App Store for Apple TBA